USBToolBox/tool/README.md

 ### From Windows

-Windows 10 or 11 are recommended for the full feature set (companion port binding, port type guessing.).
+Windows 10 or 11 64-bit are recommended for the full feature set (companion port binding, port type guessing.).
 Windows 8 may work, Windows 7 and below will very likely crash.
+32-bit is not supported, macOS needs 64-bit anyway.

 Simply download the latest `Windows.exe` from releases.
 If Windows Defender/other antivirus complains, you can either whitelist the download or use `Windows.zip`, which doesn't have a self extractor (which is what most antiviruses seem to complain about).